 Alternate negative training exercises

 In that sense, if you can curl 1RM on a 100lb barbell, your % of power output increases from 100% on the positive motion to 140% on the negative motion.
-The reason negative training is so effective is simply because while we may have the strength to lift a heavy object, it requires even more strength to hold it in place.
-Our bodies, however, have the ability to control the descent on that particular object so we don't injure ourselves.
-The idea behind negative training therefore is to basically use this ability and actually push it to the limit.
-The idea then, is too make the negative movement harder than the positive movement.
+The reason negative training is so effective is simply that while we may have the strength to lift a heavy object, it requires even more strength to hold it in place.
+Our bodies, however, have the ability to control the descent on that particular object so we don’t injure ourselves.
+The idea behind negative training, therefore, is to basically use this ability and actually push it to the limit.
+The idea then is to make the negative movement harder than the positive movement.
 There are a few ways this can be accomplished:

 - If working on machines, use both legs or arms to lift the weight but switch to one leg or arm to release the weight, doubling the amount of weight on the way down.

 - Slow down the pace of the negative.
 It should take approximately 6-10 seconds to return the weight.

 - Use a partner to lift the positive to approximately 10% heavier than your 1RM and then lower the weight slowly on your own.